Chist-Sergey/P3000TGBOT/README.md

 while in a concole window:
     control + C

-The DB consists of two columns: the username and a birthday date in formate DD:MM.
+The DB consists of two columns: the username and a birthday date in a format 'DD.MM' (without apostrophes).

 TODO (in order):
+make an inline keyboard
 sync the bot to UTC+8
-cut repetetive words in the code descriptions docker-compose (on hold 'til I find a way to sign up) migrate to a database pytest
+docker-compose (on hold 'til I find a way to sign up) migrate to a database